 With ruins sprawled out across an easily accessible 27 acre complex, Aztec National Monument is a great introduction into Pueblo culture for just about any visitor.

+The park has an interpretive trail that highlights the unique structures and gives insightful commentary on scientific and native american interpretation of the site.
 Interpretation has always been a challenge for those exploring the site.
 Originally thought to be the ruins of the Aztec by early white settlers, history has refutted any connection to the Aztecs yet the name remains.

 The site nearly 55 miles north of Chaco Canyon, has over 400 rooms and multiple kivas.